 His career choice also fed his right brain.
 Programming and systems engineering granted him freedom to bend technology to his will.
 He’s a technology geek and loves his toys.
 Yet, it’s the creating that turns him on.
 He pours his soul into that which he creates.
 However, once done, he moves on, leaving many of those creations behind, yet not all.
 When he returned to drawing and painting after decades left behind, he realized what he had missed during all that time.
 He discovered a forgotten passion.
 He spent hours into the wee-hours of the night practicing his skills, improving himself, and finding a happiness he needed.

-He wrote a concept, a future history, an encyclopedia of the universe, and eventually an outline of the first book.
-Initially, he didn’t think he would publish it, but the feedback he received prompted him to publish it and to write a series.
-‘Broken Steele’ is the second book in the series with a third one in development.
+He wrote a concept, a future history, an encyclopedia of the universe, and an outline of the first book.
+Initially, he didn’t think he would share it with the public, but lots of feedback prompted him to publish it and write a series.
+‘Broken Steele’ was the second book in the series, with more published or planned.

-Since then, he has written several other books, including the ‘Her Client Trilogy,’ ‘The Breakup,’ the ‘Consortium’ books and more.
-He is quite proud of his Consortium books.
+Since then, he has written several other books, including the ‘Her Client Trilogy,’ ‘The Breakup,’ the ‘Consortium’ books, and more.
+He is quite proud of the Consortium books.
 Readers either like them or hate them.
-They are definitely not ambivalent towards them.
+One thing they are not is ambivalent towards them.

-He sells them with great success on Amazon and other retail and eBook sites.
+He sells them with outstanding success on Amazon and other retail and eBook sites.

 Thank you for giving me your valuable time.
 I hope you enjoy my work.
 I would appreciate a comment, good or bad by sending me a note and will do my best to respond promptly.
 Please be patient.
 I know you’re busy, as I am.